Eye germs and viruses: Keeping hands, glasses and contacts clean

 KEEP YOUR DISTANCE: Social distancing can be one of your greatest allies in the fight against germs.
 Keeping 6 feet away from other people in public, especially those who seem sick, gives you enough space to avoid respiratory droplets.
 Breathing in droplets from an infected person’s cough or sneeze can result in your own infection.

-WASH YOUR HANDS: Hand-washing is one of the first ways we’re taught to be hygienic.
-It’s an important step in preventing the spread of coronavirus and other infections.
+WASH YOUR HANDS: Hand-washing is an essential part of good hygiene and avoiding infectious diseases.
+It’s a very important step in preventing the spread of coronavirus and other infections.
 The CDC's hand-washing recommendations include lathering up and rubbing your hands together for at least 20 seconds before rinsing.

 How to sanitize your glasses